Conformal Prediction-Based MPC for Stochastic Linear Systems: MAIN RESULTS

 \subsection{Indirect Feedback SMPC}

 We will now return to the original problem: Find an approximation to \cref{opt:sftoc} leveraging feedback to control \cref{eq:dynamics} such that the joint-in-time chance constraints \crefrange{eq:chance-constraints-x}{eq:chance-constraints-u} are satisfied in closed loop.
-To that end, we leverage indirect feedback \cite{hewing2020_recursively}: we formulate the optimization problem using the nominal dynamics \cref{eq:nominal-dynamics} and ensure constraint satisfaction through appropriate tightening while incorporating feedback indirectly from available samples.
-The initial state constraint is chosen in a feasibility-preserving manner as
+To that end, we employ indirect feedback~ \cite{hewing2020_recursively}: we state the optimization problem using the nominal dynamics \cref{eq:nominal-dynamics} and ensure constraint satisfaction through appropriate tightening while introducing feedback from the true state indirectly from available samples.
+The initial state is chosen at each iteration as

 where $z_1^*(t)$ is the predicted nominal state $z(t + 1)$ of the optimal state trajectory obtained at time $t$.
-This initialization ensures feasibility of the optimization problem while feedback is introduced by formulating the cost as a function of the true state approximated by samples instead of the nominal state.
-In addition, the closed-loop control law
+This initialization preserves feasibility of the optimization problem, and the closed-loop control law